lindaspellman/cse212-final/3-trees.md

 # Introduction
 Trees are a data structure that are similar to linked lists.
 They have pointers like linked lists do, but they are different in that they can be connected to many different nodes.
-There are three types of trees:
+There are four types of trees:
 - binary
 - binary search
 - balanced binary search trees
+- non-binary trees

 ## Binary Trees
 A binary tree is a tree that links to no more than two other nodes.
 The top node is called the root node.
 There is always only one root node.
 The nodes at the end of the tree are called leaf nodes.
 A parent node is a non-root node and non-leaf node, thereby lying somewhere within the tree.
 The nodes to the left and right of any parent node form a subtree, constituting child nodes.
 Child nodes are any nodes connected to a parent node.
 They can be leaf nodes but never the root node.
 It is common for child nodes to also point back up to the parent node.